59A-4.103: Licensure, Administration and Fiscal Management

 (1) The administrator of each nursing home must

 will designate one full-time registered nurse as a director of nursing (DON) who shall be responsible and accountable for the supervision and administration of the total nursing services program.
-When a director of nursing is delegated institutional responsibilities, a full-time qualified registered nurse (RN) as defined in Chapter 464, F.S., shall be designated to serve as assistant director of nursing.
+When a director of nursing is delegated institutional responsibilities, a full-time qualified registered nurse (RN) shall be designated to serve as assistant director of nursing.
 In a facility with a census of 121 or more residents, a registered nurse an registered nursing must be designated as an assistant director of nursing.

 (2) Persons designated as director of nursing or assistant director of nursing must